-- Confirmation needed how internal access to Courtaid Road would work. - Address any potential impact of the proposal on badgers in the locality. - Due to the important nature of the archaeological deposits to the north of the A127 a programme of trial trenching will be required to assess for prehistoric or later occupation extending onto this site.
+- Confirmation needed how internal access to Courtaid Road would work. - Address any potential impact of the proposal on badgers in the locality. - To demonstrate that there would not be an adverse effect on a European site through HRA. - Due to the important nature of the archaeological deposits to the north of the A127 a programme of trial trenching will be required to assess for prehistoric or later occupation extending onto this site.
 Depending on the results of the evaluation work there is the potential for open area excavation in advance of development. - Remediation of any contaminated soils should accompany any proposal. - Flood risk to be re-assessed due to re-alignment of Nevendon Bushes Brook as part of the permission for the Tovi Eco Park IWMF.